 US football star Aaron Rodgers out for season after suffering torn Achilles

-The injury ensures that four-time league MVP Rodgers will miss his first season with the New York Jets football team.
+Rodgers, a four-time National Football League MVP, will miss his first season with the New York Jets due to the injury.

-An MRI has confirmed that the United States football player Aaron Rodgers tore his Achilles tendon during a game on Monday, all but ensuring that he will not play for the remainder of the season.
+An MRI has confirmed that United States football player Aaron Rodgers tore his Achilles tendon during a game on Monday, all but ensuring that he will not play for the remainder of the season.

-The website of the National Football League (NFL), which oversees professional American football, confirmed on Tuesday that Rodgers had suffered a “complete tear” of his Achilles.
+The National Football League (NFL) confirmed on Tuesday that Rodgers had suffered a “complete tear” of his Achilles.

-“Not the way any of us wanted it to go, but we know the commitment you’ve made to this team will continue to impact us moving forward,” the New York Jets football team said in a social media post.
+“Not the way any of us wanted it to go, but we know the commitment you’ve made to this team will continue to impact us moving forward,” his New York Jets team said in a social media post.

 A longtime quarterback for the Green Bay Packers, Rodgers was making his debut appearance with the Jets on Monday, after the team acquired him in a trade.